Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/legend/setwidth/_index.md

 ---
 title: setWidth
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/legend/setwidth/
+url: /php-java/aspose.slides/legend/setwidth/
 ---

-## setWidth(float value)  function
+## setWidth(float value)  method

  Returns or sets the width of a legend as a fraction of the width of the chart.
  Read/write  float.

+### Returns
+void

 ---